-Claim: The meat Arby's uses is made from a paste, gel, liquid, or powder.
+Claim: Arby's roast beef is made from a paste, gel, powder, or liquid.

 Origins: A number of readers have written to us in the past few years to inquire regarding a rumor they've heard about Arby's, a popular roast beef sandwich franchise.
 According to scuttlebutt, the meat used by that chain in its sandwiches isn't actually beef but is instead an imitation foodstuff arrived at by reconstituting a powder, gel, paste, or liquid, then shaping the resultant mass into something approaching the appearance of a cut of meat before roasting, cooling, and slicing it.
 How long this rumor has been out there is hard to say, but it first came to us in 1997.

-We asked the folks at Arby's about the meat they use, and here is their response:
+We asked Arby's about the meat they use, and here is their response:

 The answer to your question is no. Our product does not arrive as a paste, gel or liquid.